scenerystack/community/docs/reference/api/scenery/FocusManager.md

 Detach all self focus/blur listeners from FocusManager watching for when the self loses focus.

 ### Static Properties

-#### pdomFocusProperty : <span style="font-weight: 400;">[Property](../axon/Property.md)</span> {: #pdomFocusProperty data-toc-label='pdomFocusProperty' }

-(readonly)

-Display has an axon `Property to indicate which component is focused (or null if no scenery Node has focus).
-By passing the tandem and phetioTye, PhET-iO is able to interoperate (save, restore, control, observe what is currently focused).
-See FocusManager.pdomFocus for setting the focus.
-Don't set the value of this Property directly.

 #### windowHasFocusProperty : <span style="font-weight: 400;">[TReadOnlyProperty](../axon/TReadOnlyProperty.md)&lt;<span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>&gt;</span> {: #windowHasFocusProperty data-toc-label='windowHasFocusProperty' }